thoughtspot/rest-api-sdk/sdks/typescript/UsersApi.md

 # **deactivateUser**
 > ResponseActivationURL deactivateUser(deactivateUserRequest)

   Version: 9.7.0.cl or later   Deactivates a user account.
 Requires `ADMINISTRATION` (**Can administer Thoughtspot**) privilege.
+If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance, the `USER_ADMINISTRATION` (**Can manage users**) privilege is required.
 To deactivate a user account, the API request body must include the following information:  - Username or the GUID of the user account - Base URL of the ThoughtSpot instance  If the API request is successful, ThoughtSpot returns the activation URL in the response.
 The activation URL is valid for 14 days and can be used to re-activate the account and reset the password of the deactivated account.

 ### Example